RaviTambade/dotnetnihilentngdev/Notes/day17.md

 * **Cookies** → carry encrypted authentication ticket between client & server.
 * **Async/await** → keeps web app scalable & responsive.

-Perfect 👍 — you just explained the exact **evolution from synchronous → asynchronous programming in ASP.NET Core**, and how it ties into **cookie-based authentication + Program.cs configuration**.
-Let me connect the dots for your students step by step so they clearly see why this shift is critical:

 ## 🔁 1.
 Blocking (Synchronous) vs. Non-Blocking (Asynchronous)